mikebronner/mikebronner/README.md

 ### Hi there 👋

-I'm currently looking for employment as a Laravel Developer.
-While I am full-stack, I do prefer focussing on the backend.
+While I am a full-stack developer, I do prefer focussing on the backend.

 More to come soon...